All Episodes

 Now, most Americans would have no idea why an Indian from India would be afraid to go back to India.

-That is to say, a breakaway nation for the followers of the Sikh religion of which he is one.
+That is to say, a breakaway nation for the followers of the Sikh religion, of which he is one.

-He's also supporter of Sikhs for Justice, an organization that's banned and declared a terrorist organization by India and is accused of hundreds of murders.
+He's also a supporter of Sikhs for Justice, an organization that's banned and declared a terrorist organization by India and is accused of hundreds of murders.

 I guess they're pretty serious about a country of their own.

-Once their claim is accepted, then Sinj was, uh, and as they all are, granted a parole status and released into the U.S. And then, of course, they're supposed to appear at an immigration court where their claims will be tested, but the system is so overburdened that usually doesn't take place for years, and he's been in the country for seven years.
+Once their claim is accepted, then Singe was, and as they all are, granted a parole status and released into the U.S. And then, of course, they're supposed to appear at an immigration court where their claims will be tested, but the system is so overburdened that usually doesn't take place for years.

 No hearing.